The Winelands, South Africa

-Babylonstoren accommodation consists of 14 cottages in converted Cape Dutch farm buildings.
-There are eight en-suite one-bedroom guest cottages and four en-suite two bedroom guest cottages which are ideal for families.
+Babylonstoren accommodation consists of 22 rooms in converted Cape Dutch farm buildings.
+There are three en-suite one-bedroom guest cottages and four en-suite two bedroom guest cottages which are ideal for families.
 All the cottages have under-floor heating and most have fireplaces.

 There are nine one-bedroom farmhouse suites, each offering plush four-poster beds, spacious bathrooms and a cast-iron stove.
 The farmhouse suites have access to a swimming pool, as well as a rejuvenating spa area.

-For families or guests traveling in a small group, Babylonstoren’s historic Cape Dutch home, the five-bedroom Manor House is available on request only on an exclusive use basis.
+For families or guests traveling in a small group, Babylonstoren’s historic Cape Dutch home, the six-bedroom Manor House is available on request only on an exclusive use basis.